denisecase/datafun-01-spec/README.md

 ### Evaluation Criteria

-- Functionality.
-The project should be functional and meet all requirements.
+- Functionality: The project should be functional and meet all requirements.
-- Communication.
-The project should be well-written and well-documented.
+- Documentation: The project should be well-written and well-documented.
-- Presentation.
-The project should be presented in a clear and organized manner.
+- Presentation: The project should be presented in a clear and organized manner.
-- Professional.
-The project should be submitted on time and reflect an original, creative effort.
+- Professionalism: The project should be submitted on-time and reflect an original, creative effort.

+See rubric for additional information.